spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/marketplace/install-the-marketplace-merchant-commission-feature.md

 Some of the commission rule expressions provided in the following examples are based on optional feature extensions.
 For commissions to work properly, these extensions need to be enabled:

-* `item-price`: the condition for the order item from the `Install the Marketplace Merchant Commission + Prices feature` extension.
+* `item-price`: the condition for the order item from the [Install the Marketplace Merchant Commission + Prices feature](/docs/pbc/all/merchant-management/202407.0/marketplace/install-and-upgrade/install-features/install-the-marketplace-merchant-commission-prices-feature.html).
-* `category`: the condition for the order item from the `Install the Marketplace Merchant Commission + Category Management feature` extension.
+* `category`: the condition for the order item from the [Install the Marketplace Merchant Commission + Category Management feature](/docs/pbc/all/merchant-management/202407.0/marketplace/install-and-upgrade/install-features/install-the-marketplace-merchant-commission-category-management-feature.html).

-The related extensions are listed in [Install related features](#install-related-features).
+All related extensions are listed in [Install related features](#install-related-features).

 {% endinfo_block %}